pbv/codex/doc/USER-GUIDE.md

 doctest: root.tst
 ...

-# Compute rounded-down integral square roots
+# Compute rounded-down integer square roots

 Write a function `root(x)` that computes the square root of an integer number rounded-down to the nearest integer